Birth Control: a Fundamental Right or a Privilege

 How it works

-Family planning is used by 57 percent of married or in-union women of reproductive age according to a study conducted in 2015 by the United Nations.
-This displays the impact that contraceptives have worldwide and creates a question of equality within health care, "Is birth control a fundamental right or a privilege?"
+Family planning is used by 57 percent of married or in-union women of reproductive age, according to a study conducted in 2015 by the United Nations.
+This statistic demonstrates the significant impact that contraceptives have worldwide and raises an essential question about equality within health care: “Is birth control a fundamental right or a privilege?”
+This question delves into the intersection of health care, ethics, economics, and religion, and requires a thorough examination to understand the implications and necessary actions moving forward.

-Even though the use of birth control is increasing, a study by the UN estimates that over 214 million women are not using safe and effective family planning methods.
-This is due to their lack of information or services of support from their partners and community (UNFPA).
+Despite the increasing use of birth control, a study by the UN estimates that over 214 million women are not using safe and effective family planning methods.

 Need a custom essay on the same topic?